djgroen/facs/docs/preparation.rst

     external_multiplier: 0.7

-The above example highlights following two two important features of the restrictions and measures file.
+The above example highlights the following two important features of the restrictions and measures file.

 At the start of the simulations, no restrictions are assumed.
 In other words,::